alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 What about news articles, comments, social commentary

 Impact in different communities - e.g. researcher use, public engagement, policy and practice

+Introduction to measures of impact other than citations: trackbacks (from blogs, etc.), tagging, social bookmarking.

 Impact measurement services
 ===========================